peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 }
 ```

 Success!
 'Rendering ServerChild' not longer prints in the browser console.
-So, we nested a server component inside a client component without making this server component render as a client component.
+So, we nested a server component inside a client component without making this server component into a client component.
 Again, static or dynamic rendering has no influence.

 Let's run this down again.
 Importing a server component into a client component will make this server component into a client component.
 We can avoid this by passing the server component as a prop (props.children) to the client component.
 This pattern ensures that our server component remains a server component (and benefits from better performance).